 Holistic healing: every Temazcal ritual is unique; the primary physical intention is to sweat, eliminate toxins from the body, and promote blood circulation; although ceremonies also encapsulate elements of mind and spirit which participants may find beneficial to their overall wellbeing.

 Dressing for a Temazcal: a light bathing suit is ideal for attending a Temazcal ceremony; you want to leave as much of your skin exposed to the air as practical.
-Men can wear bathing suit shorts; women may wear a bating suit, sarongs, or light beach dresses.
-Shoes are not worn inside the dome: sandals are ideal footwear when attending a Temazcal ceremony.
+Men can wear bathing suit shorts; women may wear a bathing suit, sarongs, or light beach dresses.
+Shoes are not worn inside the dome: sandals are ideal footwear when attending a Temazcal ceremony, and some people choose to go in barefoot.

 Food and drink: attend the ceremony well hydrated by drinking plenty of fresh water in the hours leading up to the event, but don’t eat too much and don’t drink alcohol beforehand.
 A Temazcal can become an uncomfortable experience on a full stomach, and/or if you are inebriated.